 Flipboard: Similar to Pinterest, but is considered a magazine style app.
 You curate posts while being able to share and collaborate.
 Flipboard has become a new favorite amongst educators for its ability to connect people, perform research, and post pertinent information.

 Listed below are some types of assessments that could be utilized for social media projects/assignments.
-This section will be periodically updated with new examples.
-It is highly encouraged that before implementing an assessment that you reach out to the Educational Technology.
-We can help to provide feedback about the assessment.
+This section will be periodically updated with new types of assessments and examples.
+Before implementing an assessment for a project, consider reaching out to the Educational Technology staff who can help to provide provide constructive feedback on the assessment for the assignment